seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 That hath thrown down so many enemies,
 Shall not be sent: my hand will serve the turn:
 My youth can better spare my blood than you;
-And therefore mine shall save my brothers’ lives.
+And therefore mine shall save my brothers' lives.

 **MARCUS ANDRONICUS**
 Which of your hands hath not defended Rome,
-And rear’d aloft the bloody battle-axe,
+And rear'd aloft the bloody battle-axe,
-Writing destruction on the enemy’s castle?
+Writing destruction on the enemy's castle?
 O, none of both but are of high desert:
 My hand hath been but idle; let it serve
 To ransom my two nephews from their death;